 The Vineyard Voyage - Duck

 A cool water excursion taking you from the chic town of Duck on the Outer Banks across Currituck Sound for a wine tasting and 4x4 safari tour of Sanctuary Vineyards on the mainland.
-33 acres of viniferous grapes.
+Explore its 33 acres of viniferous grapes.
 Learn the vine-to-glass process, smell the French oak barrels and meet the master winemakers amid a setting with rich waterfowl and farming heritage.
 Sanctuary Vineyards produces over 7,000 cases of wine seasonally and has won over 100 accolades for their award winning wines.

 TRIO Restaurant and Market - Kitty Hawk